A Guide to Embracing Cost Optimization in Innovation

 • Monitoring and adjusting the allocation of resources across horizons as market conditions and strategic objectives evolve.

-As you move forward into the last few months of 2024, take a moment to evaluate your innovation portfolio.
+As you move forward into 2025, take a moment to evaluate your innovation portfolio.
 Are your Horizon 1, 2, and 3 initiatives balanced to ensure both short-term success and long-term resilience?
 The decisions you make today will determine your position in the market tomorrow.

 rready provides organizations with the tools needed to make innovation a reality.
 With the help of our comprehensive Idea Management and Innovation Management tools, you can easily source and manage ideas company-wide.
 Contact us today to see how our tools can help you navigate your company's future with success.